Formula for Cost Per Unit Calculation (With Examples)

 1. Determine your fixed costs

-Step cost is when a fixed cost increases because of an increase in production needs.
+Step cost is when a fixed cost increases because of increased production needs.
 This can happen in the case of a computer manufacturer who needs to rent additional warehouse space to be able to fill their orders.
 In this situation, you would need to calculate a new fixed cost that would account for this added expense.
 Other than these types of instances, fixed costs should not change too drastically from one production to the next.

 2. Identify your variable costs

 For example, if your company creates labels for spice jars, you could have an employee operating the machinery that translates the final design to a special printed paper that attaches to the jar.
 That employee will increase their productivity over time as they develop their own system for completing their work.
-Where that employee may start off by producing 100 labels per day, they can grow to produce 200 labels per day.
-Because your hourly pay for this employee remains the same, your variable cost is actually lower because you're paying the same amount yet receiving more output.
+Where that employee may start by producing 100 labels per day, they can grow to produce 200 labels per day.
+Because your hourly pay for this employee remains the same, your variable cost is lower because you're paying the same amount yet receiving more output.